weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-security-context/README.md

 - request forwarded to kube api
 ```
 GET /pipelines
-Host: kube.api
+Host: api.kube.managmeent
 Authorization: Bearer search-developer-jwt-token
 ```
 - request forwarded to kube api

-RBAC kicks and will allow search-developer access if it has access to pipeline resource
+RBAC kicks in and will allow search-developer user access pipeline resources if

+- search-developer has

+If the user is ``

+Given that there isno